 Reinstatement is not guaranteed.
-Students who have been dismissed from SHRS for academic reasons or who have not enrolled at SHRS for three consecutive terms must request reinstatement by contacting their program director.
+Students who have been discontinued or who have not enrolled at SHRS for three consecutive terms must request reinstatement by contacting their program director.

 Graduation Requirements

 Graduation Requirements for a bachelor's degree from SHRS are as follows: